binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Authentication is the process of determining whether an entity (be it person or something else) is who or what it claims to be.

-Being authenticated, means the entity is known to be who or what it/he/she claims to be.
+Being authenticated means the entity is known to be who or what he/she/it claims to be.

 #### What is Authorisation

-Authorisation is the process of verifying that an entity (usually requesting - be it person or something else) has the right to a particular resource or to carry out an action, before granting the permission requested.
+Authorisation is the process of verifying that an entity (usually making a request, be it person or something else) has the right to a particular resource, or to carry out an action, before granting the permission requested.

-Being authorised, means the entity has the power or right to certain privileges.
+Being authorised means the entity has the power or right to certain privileges.

 &nbsp;

 **Don't build your own** authentication, authorisation or session management system unless it's your core business.
 It is too easy to get things wrong, as it only takes one defect to become compromised.
-Leave it to those who are experienced or have it as part of their core business and have already worked through the defects.
+Leave it to those who are experienced, or have it as part of their core business and have already worked through the defects.

 ### Cryptography on the Client (AKA Untrusted Crypto) {#web-applications-identify-risks-cryptography-on-the-client}

 ![](images/ThreatTags/average-widespread-average-severe.png)

-I see things that developers would get into trouble through:
+I see things that developers get into trouble with due to:

 1. Lack of understanding of what the tool is, where and how it should be used
-2. Use of low-level primitives with no to little knowledge of which are the most suitable for what purposes.
-How to make them work together.
-How to use and configure them, so as to not introduce security defects, usually due to not understanding how the given primitive is designed and its purpose of use
+2. Use of low level primitives with little to no knowledge of which are the most suitable for what purposes, how to make them work together, and how to use and configure them so as to not introduce security defects.
+This is usually due to not understanding how the given primitive is designed and its purpose of use
 3. Many libraries have either:
-    1. To many options which creates confusion for the developers, as what to use for which purpose.
-Where the options they do have, are not the best for their intended purpose
+    1. Too many options which creates confusion for the developers regarding what to use for which purpose and where the options they do have are not the best for their intended purpose
     2. The creators may be developers, but are not cryptographers

 There are so many use cases within the wider cryptography topic.
-There is no substitute for learning about your options, which to use in any given situation and how to use them.
+There is no substitute for learning about your options, which to use in any given situation, and how to use them.

 JavaScript crypto is wrought with problems.

 For example, there is nothing safe about having JavaScript in the browser store, read or manage an entropy pool.
-This gets a little better with the Web Cryptography APIs (discussed in the [Countermeasures](#web-applications-countermeasures-cryptography-on-the-client) section) `window.crypto.getRandomValues()`.
+This improves marginally with the Web Cryptography APIs (discussed in the [Countermeasures](#web-applications-countermeasures-cryptography-on-the-client) section) `window.crypto.getRandomValues()`.

 Little trust should be placed in the browser, as it generally fails to manage attacks due to the complexities discussed in both the [Risks](#web-applications-identify-risks-lack-of-input-validation-and-sanitisation) and [Countermeasures](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation) sections of "Lack of Input Validation, Filtering and Sanitisation".
-The browser has enough trouble getting all the technologies to work together and inside of each other, let alone stopping malicious code fragments that do work from working.
-As most web developers have worked out, the browser is purposely designed to make even syntactically incorrect code work correctly.
+The browser has enough trouble getting all the technologies to work together, and inside of each other, let alone stopping malicious code fragments.
+As most web developers long ago learned, the browser is purposely designed to make even syntactically incorrect code work correctly.

 The browser was designed to download and run potentially malicious, untrusted code from arbitrary locations on the fly.
 The browser in most cases doesn't know what malicious code is, and often the first payload is not malicious, but simply fetches other code that may fetch other code that may become malicious.

-JavaScript engines are constantly changing, though developers who are still expecting and relying on the implementation details of the execution environments to stay somewhat stable, will be constantly let down.
+JavaScript engines are constantly changing, though developers, who are still expecting and relying on the implementation details of the execution environments to stay somewhat stable, will be constantly let down.

 Web development is hard, though web security is harder still.

 The following is a list of the best JavaScript crypto libraries we have available to us.
-I purposely left many out, as I don't want to muddy the waters and add more lower quality options:
+I purposely left many out, as I don't want to muddy the water and add more lower quality options:

 * **Stanford JavaScript Crypto Library (SJCL)**
   * Home page: [http://bitwiseshiftleft.github.io/sjcl/](http://bitwiseshiftleft.github.io/sjcl/) The default key stretching factor appears to be 1000.
 This should probably be adaptive to match the advances in hardware technology, as discussed under the [MembershipReboot](#web-applications-countermeasures-lack-of-authentication-authorisation-session-management-technology-and-design-decisions-membershipreboot) section.